 - Replacement or repair of siding not required to be fire resistive.

 - Non-habitable one-story detached accessory structures less than 200 sq. ft. with a maximum 10 ft. wall height.
 (Planning Department to determine whether required setbacks apply)

 - Fences not over 7 ft. tall.
-(Planning Department for height and location whether restrictions apply)
+(Check with Planning Department for zoning restrictions on height and location)